jadawhite21/pyalbum/README.md

 environment to keep possible existing versions of the dependencies on the host machine from conflicting with the required versions for this program.

+#### Dependencies for Linux users

+Please install the following dependencies using your distribution's package manager.

+* ffmpeg

 ## Usage

 To use Pyalbum, first make sure the album has a proper Wikipedia page